Efficient simplicial replacement of semi-algebraic sets: Simplicial replacement in an abstract setting

 by

 \end{definition}

-\begin{definition}[Homotopy colimit] Let $(\mathbf{P}, \preceq)$ be a poset category and
+\begin{definition}[Homotopy colimit] Let $(\mathbf{P}, \prec)$ be a poset category and

-a functor taking its values in semi-algebraic sets defined over $\R$ and such that the morphisms $D(\alpha \prec \beta)$ are semi-algebraic as well.
-The homotopy colimit of $D$ is the space (which is homeomorphic to a semi-algebraic set defined over $\R$)
+a functor taking its values in closed and bounded semi-algebraic subsets of $\R^k$, and such that the morphisms $D(\alpha \prec \beta)$ are inclusion maps.
+The homotopy colimit of $D$ is the quotient space \footnote{which is a semi-algebraic set defined over $\R$, being a quotient space of a proper semi-algebraic equivalence relation, (see for example \cite[page 166]{Dries})}

-where $\sim$ is the smallest equivalence relation containing the following relations.
+where the equivalence relation $\sim$ is defined as follows.